manoelcampos/dtogen/README.md

 </dependency>
 ```

-Then, elect the model classes you want to generate DTOs and annotate them with `@DTO`.
+Then, annotate the model classes you want to generate DTOs with `@DTO`.
 If you annotated a `Person` class, a `PersonDTO` record will be generated in the same package.

 **WARNING**: Don't try to use the generated DTO before performing a successfull build on the project (for instance, using `mvn clean package`).
 That is when the DTOs are generated.
 If you try to use them before that, the IDE may show an error saying the DTO doesn't exist.